 Northern Quest Resort and Casino (Airway Heights)

-Northern Quest Resort and Casino boasts both the Forbes Travel Guide’s 4-Star rating and the AAA Four Diamond award.
-The casual elegance and rustic beauty of Indigenous stone and natural light greet you upon arrival, where you’ll find a full range of table games and a nine-table poker room.
-The property also features a full-service spa.
+Operated by the Kalispel Tribe of Indians, this property boasts both the Forbes Travel Guide’s 4-Star rating and the AAA Four Diamond award.
+You’ll find a full range of table games, a nine-table poker room, and a full-service spa.

 1899 House Bed and Breakfast (Browne’s Addition)